Alberelloo/Efficient-Models-course-ITMO-2026/homework_1/README.md

 3. **Compute-bound** (large B·S²): the big convs (7×7, 5×5, 3×3) have
    arithmetic intensity ≫ ridge point, and T grows linearly in B·S² at ≈ FLOPs/F_eff.

-**Where the model breaks.** (a) At B=1–2, real kernels under-utilize both FLOPs and bandwidth (low occupancy, tail effects), so a single (F_eff, BW_eff) pair is optimistic — the model underestimates the measured time by up to tens of percent there, while being tight (≈5%) at medium/large batch. (b) The memory model is a lower bound: cuDNN workspaces add an un-modelled, step-shaped excess. (c) `max(F_i/F_eff, Q_i/BW_eff)` assumes no overlap between compute and memory within a kernel, and full dominance of one limiter — reality is between sum and max. (d) Energy coefficients e_flop/e_byte are only jointly identifiable because FLOPs and Bytes are ≈ perfectly correlated over the (±S, ±B) grid; the predictions are still validated on unseen points, but the split itself is an effective decomposition, not physics.

-**Why per-op and not global.** A single global roofline `max(F/F_eff, Q/BW_eff)` cannot express that ReLU/pool/1×1 ops stay memory-bound while large convs go compute-bound — it would mispredict both ends of the grid.
-Summing per-op maxima costs nothing analytically (each op's F_i, Q_i are polynomials in S, B) and reduced the fit error substantially in our synthetic parameter-recovery tests.

-## Handwritten notes

-The assignment asks for *handwritten* derivations. `hw1_handwritten.pdf` here is the typeset derivation document (source: `hw1_handwritten.tex`); if the instructor enforces the handwritten requirement, hand-copy it and replace the PDF with a scan of your notes — every step, table and boxed formula in the typeset version is what you should write out by hand.

 ## Measurement protocol details